cbc-univie/protex/docs/documentation_pages/use_cases.rst

 Use Cases
 =========

-A collection of some useful situation for PROTEX.
+A collection of some useful situations for PROTEX.

 HPTS
 ----